akanshSirohi/QRSmith/README.md

 ## License

-QRSmith is licensed under the MIT License.
+QRSmith is licensed under the Apache 2.0 License.
 See `LICENSE` for details.

 ---